kyma-project/kyma/docs/getting-started/11-expose-function.md

    []
    ```

-  As you can see, `orders-function` uses in-memory storage which means every time you delete the Pod of the Function or change its Deployment definition, the order details will be lost.
-Just like we did with the microservice in previous guides, let's bind the external Redis storage to the Function to prevent the order data loss.
+As you can see, `orders-function` uses in-memory storage, which means every time you delete the Pod of the Function or change its Deployment definition, the order details will be lost.
+Just like we did with the microservice in the previous guides, let's bind the external Redis storage to the Function to prevent the order data loss.